qword-os2/build/README.md

 cd ..
 # Create the image using the bootstrap.sh script
 MAKEFLAGS="-j4" ./bootstrap.sh build
-# If your platform doesnt support fuse, you can use.
+# If your platform doesnt support fuse (e.g. devcontainer), you can use.
-# MAKEFLAGS="-j4" USE_FUSE=no ./bootstrap.sh ../build
+MAKEFLAGS="-j4" USE_FUSE=no ./bootstrap.sh build
-# And now if you wanna test it in qemu simply run
-./run.sh
-# If that doesn't work because you don't have hardware virtualisation/KVM, run
-NO_KVM=1 ./run.sh
 ```

 Some MAKEFLAGS that can be useful are: